 Healthy human relationships are some of our most valuable resources.
 Social support from family, friends, co-workers, and neighbor is essential to our daily lives.
 These vital connections provide meaning and purpose and can improve our health and well-being.
 Most importantly, these relationships help us through times of stress, crisis, and uncertainty.

 As the COVID-19 virus spreads across the globe and in our communities, many of us are hearing and using a new term – social distancing.
-According the CDC’s Preventing COVID-19 Spread in Communities website, social distancing means remaining out of congregate settings, avoiding mass gatherings, and maintaining distance (approximately 6 feet or 2 meters) from others when possible.
+According the CDC’s website, social distancing means remaining out of congregate settings, avoiding mass gatherings, and maintaining distance (approximately 6 feet or 2 meters) from others when possible.
 Congregate settings are crowded public places where close contact with others may occur, such as shopping centers, movie theaters, and stadiums.

 But social distancing does not have to mean social isolation – especially if we want to maintain our resilience.
 We still need to stay connected to our family, friends, colleagues, and community.